t-ibm/ghiro/modules/contract/README.md

 With this approach the Solidity sources are directly picked up by the run-time and then the needed BIN and ABI results are created on the fly.

-#### Solidity ABI
+#### Contract ABI
-Providing a type-system for Solidity smart contracts.
+Providing a type-system for smart contracts.

 A contract interface essentially declares a set of specifications that allow to interact with the contract.
-Those specifications are of type Constructor, Function, or Event.
-Beyond other properties, a Function specification is composed of inputParameters and outputParameters whereas Constructor and Event specifications are composed of inputParameters only.
+Those specifications are of type `constructor`, `function`, or `event`.
+Beyond other properties, a function specification is composed of `inputParameters` and `outputParameters` whereas constructor and event specifications are composed of `inputParameters` only.
 For the complete set of declared properties see the [Ethereum Contract ABI specification](https://github.com/ethereum/wiki/blob/master/Ethereum-Contract-ABI.md).

 For a Java application to interact with the contract, aka Ethereum Distributed Application (DApp), a type-system mapping